Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 with $k+l=i$, where $M_0^{j'}:=0$, the construction of the coefficient quivers in \cite[Appendix B]{LW} shows that the coefficient quiver of $M$ is obtained by glueing the one of $M_{k}^{j'}$ to the one of $M_l^{j}$ by an outgoing arrow.

 Now assume that $U\cong M_l^j\oplus T$ is a subrepresentation of $M$ such that $T$ is preprojective.
 Since $\Ext(T,M_l^j)=0$, we obtain a commutative diagram

-In particular, $T$ lies in a cell $C_{\beta}^{M_{k}^{j'}}$ defined by a subset of the vertex set of the coefficient quiver of $M_k^{j'}$.
-Moreover, the non-contradictory $\beta$-state defined by $T$ lifts to a non-contradictory $\beta$-state of $\Gamma_M$, see Remark \ref{betalift}.
+In particular, $T$ lies in a cell $C_{\beta}^{M_{k}^{j'}}$ defined by a subset $\beta$ of the vertex set of the coefficient quiver of $M_k^{j'}$.
 By induction hypothesis, we have that all representations in the cell $C_{\beta}^{M^{j'}_k}$ of $T$ decompose into preprojective representations.
-Moreover, we have $\Psi_{\udim M_l^j+\udim T}^{-1}(M_l^j,T)=\mathbb A^0$.
-This shows that the lifted cell has the same dimension.
-Thus every representation in the cell of $U$ decomposes into a direct sum of $M_l^{j}$ and a preprojective representation. \end{proof}